mursya/bem-news/bemup-promo/bemup-promo.en.md

 [Vassily Chernov](https://twitter.com/bivihoba), lead frontend developer at **Softline** and meetup’s speaker, shared, what he liked about BEMup:

 > Meetup was a success.
 I do not know how such events should look like, but everything went pretty well.
 I had concrete expectations, and my expectations met.
-It costs a lot to see in the eyes of those who has as well so called BEM brain as I do!
+It costs a lot to see in the eyes of those who has as well so called BEM brain "disease" as I do!
 It was interesting to hear out talks and comments of Yandex developers and guys from the industry.

 > I would like to highlight a talk about Islands libraries.
-Would be great to have more details such as this talks was about.
+Would be great to have more details such as this talk was about.
 It is interesting to hear out about real projects, solutions, and not only from Yandex, as well as to ask questions and even troll.
 Personally I was asked more about processes than technologies.
 How to prove BEM is a good choice in front of the colleagues?
 How many projects we do using BEM?
 How to agree with each other?
 How to start with a block library out of your project?

-> I кeally hope you will continue this start, and BEMups will be regular events.
+> I really hope you will continue this start, and BEMups will be regular events.
 Because this is a great option to exchange experience and motivate yourself to achieve the next BEM level.
 Me myself, for instance, was inspired to finish a thing I postponed during the half a year!
 Thanks to Yandex and you, guys, for such an event.
 Staying BEMed, Vasya.